 “A lot of the fast season crops like radishes and lettuce, it’s not really practical to mulch them,” said Tom Roberts, owner of Snakeroot Farm.
 “Lettuce is really susceptible to slugs, [and] if you have a lot of mulch around it, you’re likely to have a lot of slugs around it.
 The same thing is true for any of your really fast growing things: basil, dill, cilantro — even broccoli, we don’t bother mulching because it’s so quick.”

 Roberts said gardeners should consider the goal of using mulches.
 If you are using mulch to suppress weeds, Roberts said consider which weeds you are trying to suppress.
-Annual weeds growing from seed might be easier to eliminate with mulches, while perennial weeds with fleshy roots like dandelions or quackgrass may need additional measures.
+Annual weeds growing from seed might be easier to eliminate with mulches, while perennial weeds with fleshy roots such as dandelions or quackgrass may need additional measures.

 “Are you trying to keep weeds down, are you trying to add moisture, are you trying to keep the soil cool?” he said.
 “There are a whole bunch of reasons you can choose one mulch over the other.”